-Introduction: The Centre for Theoretical Neuroscience at the University of Waterloo is currently preparing for our 3rd annual summer school on large-scale brain modelling.
+Introduction: The Centre for Theoretical Neuroscience at the University of Waterloo is currently accepting applications for our 4th annual summer school on large-scale brain modelling.
 This two-week school will teach participants how to use the Nengo simulation package to build state-of-the-art cognitive and neural models.
 Nengo has been used to build what is currently the world's largest functional brain model, Spaun, and provides users with a versatile and powerful environment for modelling cognitive and neural systems to run in simulation and on neuromorphic hardware.
 We welcome applications from all interested graduate students, research associates, postdocs, professors, and industry professionals.
 No specific training in the use of modelling software is required, but we encourage applications from active researchers with a relevant background in psychology, neuroscience, cognitive science, computer science, robotics, neuromorphic engineering, or a related field.
 More information about Nengo, the Neural Engineering Framework, and Spaun can be found at http://www.nengo.ca.
 Many of the concepts to be covered are in this book.
 Watch the videos below for a quick look at previous versions of the summer school!

 Purpose: The main goal of the summer school is to have participants learn to build state-of-the-art neural or cognitive models using Nengo.
 Participants are encouraged to bring their own ideas for projects, which may focus on testing hypotheses, modelling neural or cognitive data, implementing specific behavioural functions with neurons, expanding past models, or provide a proof-of-concept of various neural mechanisms.
 Projects can be focused on software, hardware, or a combination of both.